 Under current law, a person receiving certain types of public benefits, such as Supplemental Security Income (SSI), "Waivered Services" (typically, Medicaid payments from the State due to a disabling condition of a child or adult), or other forms of public benefits, requires that the recipient have very limited income and assets in order to receive or maintain qualification for public benefits.
 Both SSI and Medicaid programs are basically "poverty programs" and qualifying for such benefits requires the recipient to be more or less financially impoverished.
 Thus, if a disabled individual were to inherit property outright, or were to be the beneficiary of a full nondiscretionary support trust which required by its terms distribution of income and/or principal on a periodic basis, such status as beneficiary of such support trust or as direct beneficiary of an inheritance or other property (including, for example, by means of a gift such as via the Uniform Transfer to Minors Act or similar statutory authority), will normally disqualify the disabled individual from receiving or continuing to receive public benefits.
-It is not uncommon that grandparents unwittingly leave an inheritance to a disabled grandchild (sometimes unknown to the parent of the disabled grandchild) which (depending on the size of the gift), will upon receiving or continuing to receive public benefits.
+It is not uncommon that grandparents unwittingly leave an inheritance to a disabled grandchild (sometimes unknown to the parent of the disabled grandchild) which (depending on the size of the gift), will, upon receipt by the grandchild, immediately disqualify that grandchild from being eligible for public benefits.
 Thus, adequate knowledge and understanding of public benefits law is essential for estate planners to be able to counsel clients who may be disabled or where there are members of the client's family for whom the client wishes to provide some lifetime gifts or post-death benefits through their testamentary documents.

 The States have wrestled with the issue of the legitimacy of parents or other family members creating so-called "supplemental needs trusts" while attempting to preserve public benefits for the disabled beneficiary.
-Without some detailed understanding of this area of law, the otherwise competent estate planner may unwittingly create a hazardous condition for the disabled person, resulting in the trust, inheritance, or other gift disqualifying that person from receiving public benefits.
+Without some detailed understanding of this area of law, the otherwise competent estate planner may unwittingly create a hazardous condition for the disabled person, resulting in the trust, inheritance, or other gift disqualifying that person from receiving public benefits on which they rely.
 This could result in the inheritance or trust assets being prematurely consumed before the disabled individual can reapply for public benefits.
-However, as discussed hereafter, there are ways to preserve benefits if statutory "pay back" trusts are able to be implemented.
+However, as discussed hereafter, there are ways to preserve public benefits even if an inheritance has already been received by a disabled beneficiary by using statutory "pay back" trusts.